BlaT2512/HydroSoil/README.md

 # Extensions
 ## What are hydrOS Extensions?
 hydrOS Extensions allow developers to write their own code snippets to add functionality to the HydroSoil system, e.g. an extension allowing connectivity to a custom sensor or integration with a product.
-There are many different triggers or ways your code can run, e.g. run a function every second, when a certain condition is met, at a certain time etc. Note that extensions can not currently add to the GUI, apart from having their own settings page.
+There are many different triggers or ways your code can run, e.g. run a function every second, when a certain condition is met, at a certain time etc. An extension can also simply add a theme to hydrOS and contain no code.
+This is a personalisation theme.
+Note that extensions can not currently add to the GUI, apart from having their own settings page.
 This may be allowed in the future.

 ## How are extensions installed?
 Extensions can be installed in hydrOS via Settings > Extensions.
 There are 2 ways an extensions can be installed, although for both methods the extension must be hosted as a GitHub repo.
 It can either be installed from the extension marketplace or via a custom URL to the code in a GitHub repo.
 The extensions marketplace allows developers to have their extension easily found and displayed in the hydrOS extension list.
 You can get your extension added by following the extension marketplace addition process, detailed below.
 You can also get your extension installed via direct link to your GitHub repo.